bk-bf/Celestia/docs/tasks/SIDE_TASKS.md

 # SIDE TASKS

 ## Polish, Bugfixes & Questions

 (Important)
 - [x] fix the SleepingState.enter() and EatingState.enter() not being called properly, so rest counter is paused properly and incremented during sleep state
-- [] implement all effects from the TraitDatabase traits
+- [] implement all effects and conditions from the TraitDatabase traits

+- [ ] add meal system improvemnts:
+	- [ ] 	Implement meal deterioration tracking (percentage consumed)
+	- [ ]  	Add quality levels to meals that affect the chance of eating past "well-fed"
+	- [ ] 	Create meaningful benefits for the "stuffed" status
+	- [ ] 	Implement the weight gain system as a consequence of frequent overeating
+	- [ ] 	Add traits that affect eating behavior (some pawns might naturally stop at "satisfied" while others might always eat to "stuffed")

 (Optional)
 - [x] what to do with current get_carrying_capacity()